How Much Are Bitcoin Fees Right Now

 Where possible, use Bitcoin ATMs from reputable and established companies with clearly advertised fees.
-Some companies might state a low fee and then add on the mining fee or even inflate the cost of Bitcoin.
-A 2% exchange fee with a 5% premium on BTC is a losing proposition, by a huge margin.
+Some companies might state a low price and then add on the mining fee or even inflate the cost of Bitcoin.
+A 2% exchange fee with a 5% premium on BTC is a losing proposition by a considerable margin.

 Why Are Bitcoin Fees So High?

 Increased regulatory burdens have forced Bitcoin ATM operators to increase fees.
-Otherwise, anybody could offer you cryptocurrency for sale at a low fee.
+Otherwise, anybody could offer you cryptocurrency for sale at a lower cost.
 But it could just as easily be a scam.
-In other words, the Bitcoin fees make a lot of sense when you understand the wider ecosystem, which has a history of criminal activity that has harmed customers.
+In other words, the Bitcoin fees make a lot of sense when you understand the broader ecosystem, which has a history of criminal activity that has harmed customers.

 Without KYC, there would be even more hacks and scams in the cryptocurrency industry.
-The regulation is helping to put an end to this, though the cost of increased regulation is always going to be increased fees to keep up to date with paperwork and record-keeping requirements.
+The regulation is helping to end this, though the cost of increased regulation will consistently be increased fees to keep up to date with paperwork and record-keeping requirements.

-While you might hear that the Bitcoin ATM fee is needed to attend to the network fee, this is false when talking about BTC, where the network fees have largely stabilized and are far lower than they used to be.
-The situation is a little different for coins such as Ethereum which runs on a completely different ecosystem.
+While you might hear that the Bitcoin ATM fee is needed to attend to the network fee, this is false when talking about BTC, where the network fees have stabilized mainly and are far lower than they used to be.
+The situation is a little different for coins such as Ethereum, which runs on a completely different ecosystem.